BDI-ENIB/hermin-I/dolmen/README.txt

 6. Compile the c++ by typing 'make' in a terminal opened in the dolmen folder.

-7. Open the Config.py file, add your sensor's graph in the createGraph() function.
+7. Open the Config.py file, add your sensor in the createGraph() function.
 [optionnal] 7.bis.
+If you want you can create another graphe for this sensor you can create it in createGraph function (don't forget to add it in the sensors list (and in the sensors_list_set_time if you create a 2D temporal graph)
+[optionnal] 7.bis.
 If you need to add a new sensor type (anything else than 1 data + time or 2 datas + time or 3 datas + time), you'll need to create a new function to print your sensor.
-If this is the case: open the file Sensors.py and add the needed function after the line 108, on the decoding() function.
+If this is the case: open the file Sensors.py and add the needed function after the line 108, on the decoding() function and verifing() function.

 8. Save and close all files, then open dolmen with your brand new sensor inside.